 Transcending the Mundane

 The idea has, if not moved mountains, at least ennobled them: China’s celebrated “Five Sacred Peaks” were christened as such for their connection to this idea.
-It was a defining pursuit in the life of Wang Wei, one of China’s most beloved and celebrated Tang poets, as it was in that of the reputed founder of China’s fabled Shaolin Monastery, Boddhidharma.
+It was a defining pursuit in the life of Wang Wei, one of China’s most beloved and celebrated Tang poets, as it was in that of the reputed founder of China’s fabled Shaolin Monastery, Bodhidharma.

 And today the idea lives on in important ways, as seen in the Falun Gong phenomenon, where it is a central component.
 I would even argue Falun Gong can’t be understood in its absence.